 3.2 Any matter to be presented as new business shall be presented to the APhA-ASP Speaker of the House, Secretary of the APhA-ASP House of Delegates, or a member of the APhA Student Development Staff in writing not less than forty-eight (48) hours before the scheduled convening of the session in which new business is on the agenda.
 If any subject matter will include offering of a motion, the writing shall include the motion to be offered.

-3.3 The APhA-ASP National Executive Committee shall appoint, no later than the APhA-ASP Opening Session at the APhA Annual Meeting, a New Business Review Committee consisting of a chair and a representative from each of the eight (8) APhA-ASP Regions.
+3.3 The APhA-ASP National Executive Committee shall appoint, no later than the APhA-ASP Opening Session at the APhA Annual Meeting, a New Business Review Committee consisting of a chair and at least four (4) regional representatives appointed by the APhA-ASP National Executive Committee..

 3.4 The New Business Review Committee shall hold an open session at a time and place announced in the official Annual Meeting program at which all APhA-ASP members and other interested persons may testify to the Committee in support of or in opposition to proposed new business.